Toggle menu

 Waiting to hear about big decisions can be tense.
 We want everyone to know the outcome of their application as soon as possible.
 We aim for all prospective foster carers applications to complete at panel stage within 24 weeks or less.

 During this process, the Foster with North East team will be on hand to answer your questions and offer support, so you know what to expect and when.
 For foster carers transferring to work with Foster with North East partners the approval process can often move more quickly.
-For transferring foster carers, it can take as little as 24 weeks to be assessed and approved.

 What is the application process?